Cybersecurity official fired by Trump sues over threats

 DiGenova said in a Nov.
 30 appearance on Newsmax that Krebs should be “drawn and quartered” and “taken out at dawn and shot” for his defense of the November election won by Joe Biden and his participation in what he portrayed as a “coup” against the president.

-He later said he had been joking in the interview but the lawsuit calls the remarks “shockingly irresponsible and dangerous,” in the tense political climate.
+He later said he had been joking in the interview but the lawsuit calls the remarks “shockingly irresponsible and dangerous.”
 Walden said it’s part of a broader effort by the president’s allies to intimidate public officials, especially Republicans, to prevent them from refuting baseless allegations about the vote.

 “No one should be targeted and defamed as a ‘traitor’ for faithfully performing the duties of public service,” he said.
 “That is what happened to Chris and to Republicans all across the country, who truthfully, and based on their substantial experience, are upholding the integrity of the election in the face of a false narrative regarding its results.”